 3. Fence Height

 Every manufacturer has specs on the required clearance around their ac units.
-This is important to allow the unit to breath.
-IF the unit cannot breath then it will not operate properly.
-Make sure that whatever you place around the unit is not too close.
-This includes bushes and plants.
-Bare in mind that your bush or plant may not restrict your air conditioner now but as it grows it make get too close effecting performance.
+This is an important guideline to follow, as it will allow the unit to breathe.
+If the unit can’t breathe, it will not operate properly.
+Make sure that whatever you place around the unit is not too close, including bushes and plants.
+Keep in mind that your bush or plant may not restrict your air conditioner now, but it may when your green thumb makes it grow bigger.